-16.2 General Overview
+14.2.
+General Overview

-When an RPC call is sent to smbd, smbd tries to load a shared library by the name librpc\<pipename>.so to handle the call if it doesn't know how to handle the call internally.
-For instance, LSA calls are handled by librpc\lsass.so..
-These shared libraries should be located in the <sambaroot>/lib/rpc. smbd then attempts to call the init\module function within the shared library.
-Check the chapter on modules for more information.
+When an RPC call is sent to smbd, smbd tries to load a shared library by the name librpc<pipename>.so to handle the call if it doesn't know how to handle the call internally.
+For instance, LSA calls are handled by librpc_lsass.so..
+These shared libraries should be located in the <sambaroot>/lib/rpc. smbd then attempts to call the rpc_pipe_init function within the shared library.

-In the init\module function, the library should call rpc\pipe\register\commands().
+In the rpc_pipe_init function, the library should call rpc_pipe_register_commands().
 This function takes the following arguments: